 Morphologically, habanero plants display certain characteristics that, taken as a group, distinguish them from the other domesticated Capsicum species.
 For example, flowers grow in bunches rather than singly on a node.
 The number of flowers in each bunch normally ranges from 2 to 6, although we have counted as many as eight on the Dorset Naga we grow.
-In addition, flower petals are generally greenish white, but can also be either milky white or purple in some varieties.
-The fruit usually have an annular constriction between the calyx and pedicel, while the crinkled leaves are more heart-shaped than those of, for example, C. annuum.
+Flower petals are generally greenish white, but can also be either milky white or purple in some varieties.
+The fruit usually have an annular constriction between the calyx and pedicel, while the crinkled leaves are wider than those of, for example, C. annuum.

 Heat level and flavour